 - About criminal conduct we believe in good faith to have occurred on our premises; and

-- To report a crime, the location of a crime, and the identity, description and location of the individual who committed the crime, in an emergency situation.
+- To report a crime not occurring on our premises, the nature of a crime, the location of a crime, and the identity, description, and location of the individual who committed the crime, in an emergency situation.

 Public Health Activities: We may use and disclose your health information for public health activities, including the following: